Actor–network theory: Intermediaries and mediators

 The distinction between intermediaries and mediators is key to ANT sociology.
 Intermediaries are entities which make no difference (to some interesting state of affairs which we are studying) and so can be ignored.
 They transport the force of some other entity more or less without transformation and so are fairly uninteresting.
 Mediators are entities which multiply difference and so should be the object of study.
 Their outputs cannot be predicted by their inputs.
 From an ANT point of view sociology has tended to treat too much of the world as intermediaries.

 For instance, a sociologist might take silk and nylon as intermediaries, holding that the former "means", "reflects", or "symbolises" the upper classes and the latter the lower classes.
 In such a view the real world silk–nylon difference is irrelevant– presumably many other material differences could also, and do also, transport this class distinction.
 But taken as mediators these fabrics would have to be engaged with by the analyst in their specificity: the internal real-world complexities of silk and nylon suddenly appear relevant, and are seen as actively constructing the ideological class distinction which they once merely reflected.

 For the committed ANT analyst, social things—like class distinctions in taste in the silk and nylon example, but also groups and power—must constantly be constructed or performed anew through complex engagements with complex mediators.
 There is no stand-alone social repertoire lying in the background to be reflected off, expressed through, or substantiated in, interactions (as in an intermediary conception).

 Reflexivity

-In relativist theory, reflexivity is considered as a problem.
-It requires not only the observer requests a status it denies to others, but also as silent as others to which any privileged status is denied.
-There is no privileges or limits on knowledge.
-If actors, or actants are able to account for others, then they do so.
-If they cannot, they would still try.
+Bruno Latour's articulation of reflexivity in Actor-Network Theory (ANT) reframes it as an opportunity rather than a problem.
+His argument addresses the limitations of reflexivity as traditionally conceived in relativist epistemologies and replaces it with a pragmatic, relational approach tied to ANT's broader principles.
+Latour argues that the observer is merely one actor among many within the network, eliminating the problem of reflexivity as a paradox of status.
+Reflexivity instead emerges through the tangible work of navigating and translating between networks, requiring the observer to engage actively, like any other actor, in the labour of connection and translation.
+This grounded form of reflexivity enhances the observer's role as a "world builder" and reinforces ANT's emphasis on the relational and dynamic nature of knowledge creation.